-Assange, wearing a blue suit, was flanked by two prison guards as the hearing opened at Belmarsh Magistrates' Court.
-Celebrity supporters Jemima Khan and Bianca Jagger also attended.
+Assange, wearing a blue suit, was flanked by prison guards as the hearing opened at Belmarsh Magistrates' Court.
+Celebrity supporters including Jemima Khan and Bianca Jagger also attended.

 WikiLeaks sparked an international uproar last year when it published a secret helicopter video showing a U.S. attack that killed two Reuters journalists in Baghdad.
 It went on to release hundreds of thousands of secret U.S. military files on the wars in Iraq and Afghanistan, and it later began publishing classified U.S. diplomatic cables whose revelations angered and embarrassed the U.S. and its allies.